Jordloop/EpicodusIndependentProjects/README.md

 <br>
 <br>

-Each Friday I was allotted eight hours to independently complete a project based on specifications <br> provided by my instructor.
+Each Friday, I was allotted eight hours to independently complete a project based on specifications <br> provided by my instructor.
 This table of repositories is sorted by date to showcase my development over time.
 # Epicodus Independent Projects
 ###### **Sorted by date*